Yanis Karabelyov: Kisvárda

 On 19 December 2020, Karabelyov joined the Hungarian team Kisvárda.

 Botev Plovdiv

 On 1 July 2023, Karabelyov joined Botev Plovdiv.

+Malmö FF

+In February 2026, he joined Malmö FF, signing a two-year contract with the club.

 International career

 Karabelyov was called up to the Bulgaria U21 squad in August 2015, aged 19.
 He made his debut on 9 October 2015 against Armenia U21.
 In that match, he came as a substitute in the 81st minute, and Bulgaria won the match 2–0.

 On 7 March 2016, Karabelyov was called up for the first time to the senior Bulgarian squad for friendly matches against Portugal and against North Macedonia.

 He made his debut on 7 June 2019 in a Euro 2020 qualifier against Czech Republic, as a 64th-minute substitute for Kristiyan Malinov.